 How do you work with influencers and/or digital media to strengthen your brand and share your stories?

-These campaigns have generated valuable results and are a good basis for future initiatives, both domestic and international.
+This campaign, called #inBrabant, has generated valuable results and is a good basis for future initiatives, both domestic and international.

 Which are the main challenges when dealing with regional branding – and specifically with regard to developing and managing Brand Brabant?